jdleesmiller/jdleesmiller.github.io/_posts/2016-03-06-lessons-building-node-app-docker.markdown

 We now have our app running in development under docker compose, which is pretty cool!
 Now let's look at some possible next steps.

-If we want to deploy our application image to production, the next step is to build the application source into the image.
+If we want to deploy our application image to production, we clearly want to build the application source into said image.
 To do this, we just copy the application folder into the container after the `npm install` --- that way docker will only rerun the `npm install` step if `package.json` or `npm-shrinkwrap.json` have changed, not when we just change a source file.
 Note that we do again have to work around the problem with `COPY` copying the files as root:

 ```diff
 diff --git a/Dockerfile b/Dockerfile